 The mission of the Emerging Leaders Council is to advise Falk College Department of Sport Management students in conjunction with faculty and staff, the Director of Alumni and Events, the Assistant Dean for Advancement, and the Dean of Falk College in endeavors to further the strategic objectives of the college.
 The council is to assist with preparation of the next generation of Sport Management alumni, to equip them with the tools necessary to be successful professionals.

-- Harrison Avigdor, USA Basketball Analyst, National Basketball Association
+- Harrison Avigdor, Fantasy and Betting Partnerships, National Basketball Association

-- Jeremy Losak, Assistant Professor, Sport Analytics, Syracuse University
+- Jeremy Losak, PhD, Assistant Professor, Sport Analytics, Syracuse University

 - Ian McFate, Director of Growth, Sports and Entertainment, Aramark

-- Jonathan Stahler, President and Founder, Stahler Sports & Entertainment Law
+- Jonathan Stahler, Founder, President and Managing Attorney, Stahler Sports & Entertainment Law

-- Alyssa Wood, Manager of Sponsorship Strategy and Activation, MKTG
+- Alyssa Wood, Senior Manager, Sponsorship Strategies and Activations, MKTG

 Anyaegbunam has a desire to reconnect with Syracuse University and has served as a guest lecturer in Sport Management classes.
 A former SU football player and Economics major, Anyaegbunam seeks to be a resource for students and student-athletes to help them navigate the sport industry as well as show them what it takes to create one’s own path after one no longer suits up for game days.

-Anyaegbunam’s background, educationally and professionally, makes him a tremendous asset to this council, as he can be relatable to many types of students that come through the Sport Management program.
-He pursued a master’s degree (Columbia) and J.D.
-(New England School of Law) and is currently working for the NFL in operations and administration.
+Anyaegbunam’s background, educationally and professionally, makes him a tremendous asset to this council, as he can be relatable to many types of students that come through the Sport Management and Sport Analytics programs.
+He pursued a master’s degree from Columbia and a J.D. from New England School of Law.

-He features an extensive network, commitment to the growth and development of SPM students, and a distinctive background.
+He features an extensive network, commitment to the growth and development of SU students, and a distinctive background.
 As a former student-athlete for the Syracuse University football team, he developed teamwork and communication skills; his tenacious work ethic continues to develop with each opportunity and endeavor.
 At the NFL, he has garnered a vast network of industry professionals and wants to bring the knowledge he’s gaining to current students.
-He is persistent, persuasive, a leader, and effective communicator; these attributes, combined with his problem solving and critical thinking talents, will allow him to make an immediate impact in the inaugural Emerging Leaders Alumni Council.
+He is persistent, persuasive, a leader, and effective communicator.

 Harrison Avigdor ’17